About Duke University

 Average Annual Cost

-The cost of attending Duke is quite high which is on par with other Ivy League colleges.
-Tuition is something that you should consider once you are done admitting to the university.
+The cost of attending Duke is quite high and is on par with other Ivy League colleges.
+Tuition is something that you should consider when you are applying to the university.

 Highest Degree Offered